One killed in accident at Holland Village

 CNA has contacted the police for more information.

-At around 7.30am, ACS (International), which is located in the area, said in a Facebook post that it was aware of an accident in Holland Village.
+At around 7.30am, Anglo-Chinese School (International), which is located in the area, said in a Facebook post that it was aware of an accident in Holland Village.

 In a WhatsApp message to parents seen by CNA, the school said it had been notified of a “serious accident” at the intersection of Holland Avenue and Taman Warna, outside the Cold Storage at Holland Village.